fauna-world/client/server/README.md

 > `npm start`

-The environment variable `FAUNA_ENV` dictates the postfix used for all keys in redis: e.g. when set to `prod` (the default), redis keys will be prefixed by `fauna-prod`.
+The environment variable `FAUNA_ENV` dictates the prefix used for all keys in redis: e.g. when set to `prod` (the default), redis keys will be prefixed by `fauna-prod`.
 This can be set in the `start` CLI invocation like so:

 > `FAUNA_ENV='dev' npm start`